Site Map enter code:

 In the Korean War of the early 1950s federal spending increased to over 20 percent of GDP, and then declined to about 17 to 18 percent by the end of the 1950s.
 In the 1960s federal spending began a slow increase to about 22 percent of GDP in the early 1980s, and then declined modestly to about 18 percent by 2000.

 In the 2000s federal spending began a steady increase crossing 20 percent of GDP just before exploding to 24 to 25 percent in the Crash of 2008.
-In the 2010s federal spending has resuming its growth as a percent of GDP.
+In the 2010s federal spending has resuming its growth as a percent of GDP, and then exploded over 30 percent of GDP in the COVID year of 2020.

 US Federal Spending since the Founding